-Through the Club’s in house coach development program run by Technical Director Mark Jones, MUM FC has continued to grow in depth of coaching.
+Through the Club’s in-house coach development program run by Technical Director Mark Jones, MUM FC has continued to grow in depth of coaching.
 Existing coaches have continued their development by attaining further accreditation, and others have commenced the formal qualification process.

 - Academy players (and their families) are seen as ambassadors to the broader community.
-The club expects both players and parents to display the Club’s values on and off the pitch.
+The Club expects both players and parents to display the Club’s values on and off the pitch.
 See MUM FC Code of Conduct.

-- Academy training session are usually at a higher intensity, are more frequent and of longer duration than training for non-Academy teams.
+- Academy training session are usually at a higher intensity, more frequent and of longer duration than training for non-Academy teams.